 Hello first gig review of 2020!
 I introduced gig reviews to my blog last year because I do tend to go to a lot of concerts.
 I also have an A-Level in Music that I have never done anything with (unfortunately) and also just happen to love music in general.
 I’m also all about writing about what you love, not just what people will click on.

-So we will be continuing on with the gig reviews for 2020 since I have a lot coming up this year in New York: Dermot Kennedy, James Arthur, Niall Horan, Lewis Capaldi and Stormzy.
+So we will be continuing on with the gig reviews for 2020 since I have a lot coming up this year in New York: Dermot Kennedy, Rhys Lewis, Niall Horan, Lewis Capaldi and Stormzy.
 That’s the ones I’ve bought tickets for so far, so there could be more.

 Anyway, back to this music review in particular.
 An Irish singer, who’d have guessed?